 If you want to get serious.
 Use Photoshop Or GIMP

-While you can take a good shot, no modification or edits are needed.
-Often you find yourself wanting to create something that doesn’t exist, that’s where photo editing plays a huge part.
+While you can take a good shot, with no modification or edits needed.
+Often you’ll find yourself wanting to create something that doesn’t exist, that’s where photo editing comes into the picture.

 I highly suggest you try either Photoshop or GIMP.
 While it’s not for absolute beginners, it’s for anyone who is willing to get great album artwork.
 You might just need it for small modifications to an existing image, or you may want to make or paint something from scratch.
 If you want that.
 Don’t worry, just download GIMP for free.
 It has no subscription, nothing, you need to pay nada forever.
 You can’t go wrong with it.

 If you would want to get in line with the Industry a bit more.
 Photoshop is the way to go.
-While it’s a paid option, this is definitely the go-to for industry professionals.
+While it’s a paid option.
+This is definitely the standard for industry professionals.
 Though, GIMP is getting better and better by the day.
 Both software shares many similar functions.

 If I had to choose between Photoshop or GIMP, I’d say Photoshop would be the winner.
 But if you are to choose from a budget standpoint.
 Go for GIMP because it’s free!

 The explicit parental advisory logo is also known as the “PAL” logo, is a trademark that you can use on your album art if your music falls into the explicit content category.
 Today it has two purposes.
 One is to inform listeners that your content may not be suitable for children, the other one is to further emphasize your edginess as an artist.